elizabethyoo/elizabethyoo.github.io/docs/index.markdown

 ## About Me 👩‍🔬

 Hi!
 I am a Ph.D. student studying [Biostatistics](https://hsph.harvard.edu/department/biostatistics/) at the Harvard T.H.
 Chan School of Public Health.
-I am interested in developing **interpretable** and reliable **deep learning** methods for **digital phenotyping** and **precision health** applications, with the larger goal of democratizing health.
+I am interested in developing **interpretable** and reliable **deep learning** methods for **digital phenotyping** and **precision health** applications, with a larger goal of democratizing health.
 Specifically, I am interested in analyzing continuously and **passively collected data** from personal digital devices (e.g. smartphones and wearables) to quantify and improve the quality of life of individuals suffering from cancer, mental health disorders, and other diseases.

 I am very fortunate to be advised by [Prof. Jukka-Pekka Onnela](https://hsph.harvard.edu/research/onnela-lab/).
 My Ph.D. is supported by the Harvard Prize Fellowship and the NIH T32 Cancer Training Grant.